usfslk/Lumen/README.md

       };

 >   As you can see I'm using **arrow functions** and that's because manual
-> binding is confusing for begginers but you should defintely [learn more](https://reactjs.org/docs/faq-functions.html)
+> binding is confusing for beginners but you should definitely [learn more](https://reactjs.org/docs/faq-functions.html)
 > about the subject so you can understand what's going on.

 ### LogIn And SingUp functions